-Use Case 1 · Supercharging IoT devices of a smart city with multi-layered security (Santander)
+Use Case 1 · Reliable IoT devices with multi-layered security for a smart city (Santander)

 Driving smarter cities through the use of IoT devices, Use Case 1 transforms citizens into active data sources by encouraging their involvement in reporting environmental standards directly to the municipality via a web app.
 Tested in certain locations around Santander, the devices will measure variables significant to the wellbeing of the city’s inhabitants, such as noise levels, and overcrowding through the sketching of heat maps.

 The web app will enable users to access and rate the quality of the data submitted, providing another layer of validation.
 Such activity will be encouraged via a rewards system targeting the most active users on the site.
 The format of this will be tested in the latter stages of piloting to optimise user engagement and data quality.
 User behaviour and interactions with the website will be tracked to gain insights on their preferences.
 The outcomes will inform the development of future solutions to meet their requirements.

 Implementation will largely focus on creating the devices and testing how they gather this data, through the integration of various sensors.
 They will also incorporate new hardware and software security layers to improve reliability.
 Resultantly, citizens become directly involved in the daily routines of the municipality, generating new datasets that could be used by entrepreneurs to develop new services or solutions, thereby reinforcing the local ecosystem.

 - Santander Smart City: IoT infrastructure provider where the use case will take place

 - Citizens: as the end users, submitting data and also benefitting from that data as presented in the web app, enabling them to make informed decisions on how they use the city, e.g. if it’s a good day to go to the beach (using the heat map to show how crowded it is)